 Submit a copy of the Certificate of Naturalization you received after naturalizing as a citizen.

 Save the document as a PDF or JPG file.
 Then, send it as an attachment to the NVC Public Inquiry Form.
 You'll also need to identify your case with the NVC case number you were provided.
+Be sure to include "I-130 Upgrade" in the subject line of your inquiry.
 If you have additional questions that require support, contact the National Visa Center at 1-603-334-0700.

 Sample Letter to Upgrade an I-130 Petition